davidroeca/web-app-orchestration-talk/talk/talk.rst

     * I want you to keep this fix in mind as we continue with this talk, as Node versioning may not be the only issue that needs to fixed, which is often easily solved with node version managers such as nodenv, nvm, and n
-    * What if my friend wrote his API in Go, ruby, rust, python, etc?
+    * What if my friend wrote her API in Go, ruby, rust, python, etc?
     * If all we care about is HTTP, then a slew of system requirements could cause problems in my development environment
     * What if I needed additional system dependencies such as a database